Clean Energy Fuels Corp. (CLNE) Review – Making Smarter Decisions

 Clean Energy Fuels Corp.
 (CLNE): Who are the competitors?

-The company’s main competitors (and peers) include Murphy USA Inc. (MUSA) that is 27.99% higher over the past 12 months.
-MDU Resources Group Inc. (MDU) is -4.41% down on the 1-year trading charts.
-Short interest in the company’s stock has risen 8.95% from the last report on Dec 30, 2020 to stand at a total of 6.92 million short shares sold with a short interest ratio of 0.75.
+The company’s main competitors (and peers) include Murphy USA Inc. (MUSA) that is 29.08% higher over the past 12 months.
+MDU Resources Group Inc. (MDU) is 3.39% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -24.05% from the last report on Jan 14, 2021 to stand at a total of 8.2 million short shares sold with a short interest ratio of 0.65.